regenstrief/T15Training/Data Dictionary - T2D.md

 ## Clinical variables table
+This contains the clinical variables for all patients in the registry.
+Rows are **NOT** unique, i.e. there are multiple rows for a given patient.
+The total number of unique patients may not necessarily be equal to the MPI.
+Clinical variables include but are not exclusive to data on tests, vitals, medications and procedures.

+### Meta-data
 Number of observations: 27,776,723
 Number of variables: 7

-### Meta-data

 | **Variables**  | **Variable description**                                                                                                                                                                                                                                                                                                            |
 |----------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|